Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 The Exponentially Weighted Moving Average (EWMA) is a powerful statistical technique that assigns exponentially decreasing weights to past observations, giving more significance to recent data points.
 This responsiveness to the latest market information makes EWMA particularly valuable in volatile markets like cryptocurrency, where conditions can change rapidly.

 EWMA was popularized by **J.P.
 Morgan** in the early 1990s through their development of the [**RiskMetrics**](https://www.phy.pmf.unizg.hr/~bp/TD4ePt_2.pdf) system.
 RiskMetrics provided a standardized framework for measuring and managing market risk, introducing EWMA as an effective method for estimating volatility.
+John Hull's book [*"Options, Futures, and Other Derivatives"*](https://archive.org/details/options-futures-et-autres-actifs-derives) discusses EWMA as an effective method for volatility estimation.
 By emphasizing recent price movements without entirely discarding older data, EWMA captures the persistence and clustering of volatility often observed in financial time series.

-John Hull's book [*"Options, Futures, and Other Derivatives"*](https://archive.org/details/options-futures-et-autres-actifs-derives) discusses EWMA as an effective method for volatility estimation, particularly in the context of RiskMetrics developed by J.P.
-Morgan.
-The method's ability to adapt quickly to market changes makes it valuable for risk management and derivative pricing.

 The EWMA volatility is calculated using the formula: